TDD-dw/TDDPokerHands/retro.md

 - little strategy discussion at the beginning of round, that is 5 minutes, but not part of someone's coding turn
 - debate best way to write/refactor code

+# Day 4, 1/19 , round 1 - group member names: Shan Li, Mark Sinclair, Kondal Ajjarapu, Paul Rinaldi, Devon Wigle

+## How does this feel?
+-learned things
+-getting closer to the final solution
+-discussing topics without getting stuck
+-prioritized better
+-worked bottom up, able to focus on functionality on a smaller scope

+## What to do differently?
+-check on setup like github cred, ide before mobbing

+## What to keep doing?
+-keep using 5 min. timer
+-keep expressing different ideas
+-pseudo code = helpful when mobbing